-The Housing Commission of Anne Arundel County (Housing Commission) owns and/or operates multiple rental communities in the County where the units are made available at affordable rents to low income families, older adults and persons with disabilities.
-Some properties within the Housing Commission portfolio were once public housing units that were converted and redeveloped as privately owned communities.
-While no longer considered "public housing" units, the redeveloped units continue to be operated by the Housing Commission, and many of these communities contain project based vouchers.
+The Housing Commission of Anne Arundel County (Housing Commission) owns and/or operates multiple rental communities in the County where the units are made available at affordable rents to low income families, older adults, and persons with disabilities.
+Some properties within the Housing Commission portfolio were once public housing units were converted and redeveloped as privately owned communities.
+While no longer considered "public housing" units, the redeveloped units continue to be operated by the Housing Commission, and many of these communities contain project-based vouchers.
 Collectively, the Housing Commission operated communities provide 1,218 units of affordable housing.
-Of the Housing Commission managed units, 50 percent are open to the general population, including families, elderly households and persons with disabilities, while 50 percent are restricted to only elderly households or persons with disabilities.
+Of the Housing Commission managed units, 50 percent are open to the general population, including families, elderly households, and persons with disabilities, while 50 percent are restricted to only elderly households or persons with disabilities.

-As of November 2019, the Housing Commission had a total 22,549 unduplicated households on its waiting list for public housing units, privately owned assisted housing managed by the Housing Commission, housing choice vouchers and specialty tenant based voucher programs.
+As of March 2021, the Housing Commission had a total of 23,572 unduplicated households on its waiting list for public housing units, privately owned assisted housing managed by the Housing Commission, housing choice vouchers and specialty tenant-based voucher programs.
 This is a dramatic increase since the Housing Commission first opened their waiting lists in July 2019 after having been closed since 2015 due to average wait times of seven to 10 years.

-There are four existing public housing communities, which include Stoney Hill, Glen Square, Pinewood Village and Pinewood East totaling 671 units.
+There are four existing public housing communities, Glen Square, Stoney Hill, Pinewood Village and Pinewood East totaling 671 units.
 Each of these communities is extremely well maintained, consistently achieving a HUD Public Housing inspection score of 91 or greater.
 However, the units are aging and are often unable to meet the needs of the population they serve.
-It is for this reason the Housing Commission is utilizing the Rental Assistance Demonstration (RAD) Program to redevelop all of its public housing communities.
-To date, the Housing Commission has restructured the ownership of four communities through RAD; three of these communities have been redeveloped and one undergoing construction in the next year.
-All four remaining public housing communities have achieved a HUD inspection score of 91 out of 100 or better.
+For this reason, the Housing Commission is utilizing the Rental Assistance Demonstration (RAD) Program to redevelop all of its public housing communities.

-Actions planned during the next year to address the needs to public housing.
+Actions planned during the next year to address the needs for housing

-Utilizing the Rental Assistance Demonstration (RAD) Program, the agency will eventually convert all of its public housing communities to project based rental assistance and address long-term maintenance needs by thoroughly redeveloping the properties.
-Acting as developer, the Housing Commission has partnered with consultants, architecture and engineering firms and investors to complete enhancements on three public housing communities to date.
-Currently, the redevelopment of Meade Village commenced in Spring 2020 and is projected to add 24 new units serving households earning up to 80 percent AMI, as well as renovate 200 existing units.
-During Local Fiscal Year 2021, construction will continue on this property, which is expected to be completed by the end of the year.
+Utilizing the RAD Program, the agency will eventually convert all of its public housing communities to project-based rental assistance and address long-term maintenance needs by thoroughly redeveloping the properties.
+Acting as a developer, the Housing Commission has partnered with consultants, architectural and engineering firms, and investors to complete enhancements on the four remaining public housing communities.
+Glen Square and Stoney Hill are currently in the redevelopment phase and expect to be converted by the end of Local Fiscal Year 2024.
+There is a plan to add 5 new units to Glen Square.
+Planning will begin in Local Fiscal Year 2022 on the two remaining public housing properties, Pinewood Village and Pinewood East.
+To date, the Housing Commission has restructured the ownership of four of its communities through the RAD Program.